kmwang123/cme211-notes/lecture-5.md

     * Worst case: `O(log n)`

+    Number of times you can split the list is about log(n).
+In this case, it's base 2 (since we're splitting list by half every time), but doesn't really matter if it's base 2 or 10 anyways since it's the same order of magnitude.

 ## Sorting algorithms

 There are many sorting algorithms and this is a worthy area of study.
 Here are